joshnyc11/SwiftAppJN/README.md

 # SwiftMovieApp

 ## Overview:
-- A movie app based on the Movie DB API to retrive JSON data and display in a tableview.
+- A movie app based on the Movie DB API to retrieve JSON data and display in a tableview.
 Information about Top Rated Movies and Now Playing Movies are available, as well as a user-selected Favorite Movies List.

 ## Requirements:
 - The latest version of XCode.
 This project was made in Xcode15.